-At the beginning of every SEO training course I conduct a quick straw poll to gauge how much the group understands about search technology and how they feel about the factors that might be affecting their search results.
+At the beginning of every SEO training session I conduct a quick straw poll to gauge how much people understand about search and how they feel about the factors that might be affecting their search results.

 Download this infographic.